Hueston Woods State Park

 About Hueston Woods Biological Station

-Established in April of 2004, the Hueston Woods Biological Station (HWBS) was the first AREI bird banding station opened.
-Its location is in a secluded area below the dam of Acton Lake in the Hueston Woods State Park, Preble and Butler Counties, OH.
+Established in April of 2004, the Hueston Woods Biological Station (HWBS) was the first Avian Research and Education Institute (AREI) bird banding station opened.
+Its location is in a secluded area below the dam of Acton Lake in the Hueston Woods State Park, Preble and Butler Counties.
 This 10-acre area is comprised of mainly successional woods with marshy and edge areas.
 We started with just 10 nets and have expanded to about 40 nets in 2008.